steemit/devportal-tutorials-js/tutorials/12_edit_content_patching/README.md

-# Purpose
+# How to edit a Post

+_By the end of this tutorial you should know how to patch post edits to Steem._

+This tutorial will take you through the process of preparing and patching post using the b`roadcast.comment` operation.
+Being able to patch a post is critical to save resources on Steem.

+## Intro

-**How to edit a Post** by demonstrating the typical process of editing content that has been previously posted on the blockchain.
+Tutorial is demonstrating the typical process of editing content that has been previously posted on the blockchain.
 Instead of replacing the entire body of the post, the Steem blockchain offers an alternative strategy.
 In this tutorial, we will focus on properly patching existing content and then broadcasting the patch with a `demo` account on a testnet.

-## Description

 We are using the `broadcast.comment` function provided by `dsteem` which generates, signs, and broadcast the transaction to the network.
 On the Steem platform, posts and comments are all internally stored as a `comment` object, differentiated by whether or not a `parent_author` exists.
 When there is no `parent_author`, it's a post, when there is, it's a comment.
 When editing a post, we need to make sure that we don't resubmit the same post over and over again, which will spam the network and adds additional cost to operate the platform.
 Instead we will use a package called `diff-match-patch`, which allows us to only apply changes and save resources on the Steem platform.

-## Tutorial steps
+## Steps

+1.  **Configure testnet** Testnet connection should be established with proper configurations
+1.  **Get latest post** Get @demo's latest post for editing
+1.  **Creating patch** Creating patch with new edited text
+1.  **Submit a patch** Submit newly formatted post

+#### 1. Configure testnet

 As usual, we have a file called `public/app.js`, which holds the Javascript segment of the tutorial.
 In the first few lines, we have defined the configured library and packages: